samuelschnurr/mail-summarize/README.md

 [![Node CI](https://github.com/samuelschnurr/mail-summarize/actions/workflows/node.yml/badge.svg)](link)
 [![.NET CI](https://github.com/samuelschnurr/mail-summarize/actions/workflows/dotnet.yml/badge.svg)](link)

-Using artificial intelligence, your email is analyzed.
+Using the artificial intelligence of azure cognitive services and text analytics, your email is analyzed.
 After the content topic is identified, the mail is summarized into a length of 1-20 sentences defined by you.
 In addition, you will receive an assessment of the sentiment of the content.

 The following languages are supported:
 - Chinese (simplified)